 During each clinical practicum, students develop advanced practice clinical skills and competencies under the guidance of College of Nursing (CON) clinical faculty and the direction and supervision of experienced/expert clinical preceptors.
 Preceptors are volunteers for the CON who provide their time and expertise to the college and students in addition to the demands of their clinical practice.
 Precepting APRN students is a significant commitment for preceptors, and we are so grateful for their time and the incredible gift they provide in teaching advanced practice registered nursing students.
 Students should be considerate in all interactions with preceptors and their staff.
 Agreed upon clinical times should not be altered without prior approval of the preceptor and communication with clinical faculty.
-Conveying your appreciation with a thank-you note at the end of your experience to the preceptor and the practice site would recognize the efforts they have dedicated to your education.
+Conveying your appreciation with a thank-you note to the preceptor and the practice site at the end of your clinical experience would recognize their dedicated efforts to your education.